Academic Advising FAQs

 Are all students required to see a counselor before registering?

 Why am I blocked from registering?
-What do I need to do to get the block off?
+What do I need to do to get the hold removed?

-If you are a new degree-seeking student, you are required to attend Orientation which includes assessment testing, advising and registration.
+If you are a new degree-seeking student, you are required to attend Orientation which includes Placement Testing.
 Contact the Center for New Students and Orientation for more information.

 We encourage all students to talk to a counselor, but only students on Academic Probation and with other academic statuses reflecting academic difficulty (cumulative GPA below 2.0) are required to see a counselor, before being allowed to register.
 This is because we care about your success and want to do whatever we can to assist you in improving your academic performance.
 You will be contacted by mail if you are in any of these categories.
 You can review the Standards of Academic Performance in the College Catalog.